jvitku/environments/gridworld/README.md

 ## Changelog

-* the `ros.AbstractGridWorldNode` added and works, TODO: add the world to the node
+* the `ros.AbstractGridWorldNode` is fully configurable, contains the `GridWorld` simulator and waits for connections.
+TODO test it with some agent.

 * support for lists of integers passed as commandline parameters added (define all the world properties from commandline)